XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/cluster-rippled-servers.md

+---
+html: cluster-rippled-servers.html
+parent: configure-peering.html
+blurb: Set up a group of servers that share work for higher efficiency.
+---
 # Cluster rippled Servers

 If you run multiple [`rippled` servers](the-rippled-server.html) in the same data center, you can configure them in a [cluster](clustering.html) to maximize efficiency.
 To configure clustering: